We value transparency

 If the item is stamped we will compare the item to a test key at the specific karat rather than working our way up from 10kt acid.
 If we find that the item performs as well as the test key, we will purchase the item at the stamped karat.
 If the test is close, we will give the item the benefit of the doubt.
 If the item clearly doesn’t test well at the stamped karat, we will work to evaluate the true karat of the item.

-3.2 X-Ray Fluorescence Testing
+3.2 X-Ray Spectrometer Testing

-If visual and scratch testing methods do not confirm clear results, items can be tested by an X-ray fluorescence scan.
+If visual and scratch testing methods do not confirm clear results, items can be tested by an X-ray Spectrometer Scan.
 The machine used for this test is an incredibly powerful and remarkably expensive state-of-the-art device capable of providing detailed analysis by measuring the intensity of the generated gold X-rays by wavelength dispersion analysis.
 When testing is complete, a full report indicates the percentages of gold content as well as other alloying metals such as copper, silver, zinc, etc. This method is remarkably accurate.

 3.3 Specific Gravity Machine